 *We are committed to providing education wherever possible.
 If your organization does not have the funding for the rates specified above, please contact us anyway.
 We will get back to you to discuss options.

-To book a training, presentation or speaker contact Caitlin at the BAWAR office 510-430-1298 ext.
-1298 or at firstname.lastname@example.org.
+To book a training, presentation or speaker contact the BAWAR office 510-430-1298 or send an email to firstname.lastname@example.org.
 We look forward to working with you.